splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.rst

 #.
 Select :menuselection:`Settings`.
 #.
 Select your username.

 The realm name appears in the :guilabel:`Organizations` section.

+.. caution:: This procedure applies to spans and traces.
+To send AlwaysOn Profiling data, you must use the OTel Collector.